Protein aggregation analysis and characterization to assess the extent of protein degradation, stability and formation of aggregates in solution

 • Circular dichroism (CD)

-Through our unique level of expertise and experience we can expedite your protein aggregate characterisation needs to meet your formulation development, quality control, submission, comparability, stability or batch release testing requirements.
+Through our unique level of lab services, extensive expertise, and proven experience, we can expedite your protein aggregate analysis and characterisation needs to meet your formulation development, quality control, submission, comparability, stability or batch release testing requirements.
 Bringing quality and safety to life, we offer Total Quality Assurance expertise to help you to meet and exceed quality, safety and regulatory standards concerning aggregation.
-As a key part of our leading biophysical characterisation portfolio for biologics we deliver efficient and detailed information to drive insight for your biopharmaceutical development programs.
+As a key part of our leading biophysical characterisation portfolio for biologics, we deliver efficient and detailed information to drive insight for your biopharmaceutical development programs.

 Need help or have a question?